The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Perturbed Bianchi universes with a tilt

 In cosmology, we define and measure peculiar velocities with respect to the reference system of the universe, which has been traditionally identified with the rest-frame of the cosmic microwave photons.
 By default, the latter is the only coordinate system where the radiation dipole vanishes (e.g.~see~\cite{EMM}).
 However, only idealised observers follow the CMB frame.
 Real observers, living in typical galaxies like our Milky Way, follow a ``tilted'' system that moves relative to the microwave background with finite peculiar velocity (see Fig.~\ref{fig:pmotion}).\footnote{The CMB frame is quite often referred to as the Hubble frame, though strictly speaking they are distinct.} Due to their peculiar motion, the real observers see an (apparent) dipolar anisotropy in the CMB spectrum, when their idealised counterparts should see none.
 On these grounds and assuming that the observed CMB dipole is purely kinematic, the peculiar velocity of our Local Group is close to 600~km/sec.

 When the peculiar motions are non-relativistic, the 4-velocity of the real observers ($\tilde{u}_a$) and that of their idealised counterparts ($u_a$) are related by

 where $v_a$ is the peculiar velocity of the former observers relative to the latter (e.g.~see~\cite{TCM,EMM} and Fig.~\ref{fig:pmotion} here).
 Note that $u_av^a=0$ by construction and $v^2=v_av^a\ll1$ at the non-relativistic limit.
-Also, both coordinate systems live in the perturbed universe and we may use either of then to analyse the peculiar-velocity field and its implications.
-In what follows, we will take the perspective of the CMB observers.\footnote{Taking the viewpoint of the real (the tilted) observers makes no difference to the final results (see~\cite{T3,T4}), since all that matters is the relative motion between the two frames.}
+Also, both coordinate systems live in the perturbed universe and we may use either of them to analyse the peculiar-velocity field and its implications.
+Here, we will take the perspective of the CMB observers.\footnote{Taking the viewpoint of the real (the tilted) observers makes no difference to the final results (see~\cite{T3,T4}), since all that matters is the relative motion between the two frames.}

 The nature of the cosmic medium experienced by the relatively moving observers differs, even at the linear level.
 Indeed, assuming a Bianchi background filled with a single perfect fluid, the matter variables measured in the two coordinate systems are related by~\cite{M}